Lourdes Maldonado

 María Lourdes Maldonado Alconada (born 3 May 1973) is a Spanish television journalist and newscaster.
-She worked for the Spanish national television broadcaster Antena 3 from 2000 to 2017, firstly as a journalist for Antena 3 Noticias and later as Head of Culture and Society.
+She worked for Antena 3 from 2000 to 2017, firstly as a journalist for Antena 3 Noticias and later as Head of Culture and Society.
 Maldonado was a newscaster for the local Madrid broadcaster Telemadrid's Telenoticias 1 afternoon news bulletin from September 2017 to September 2021.
 She has also worked for the news agency Agence France-Presse and has either won or been nominated for various journalistic awards.